front-commerce/developers.front-commerce.com/source/docs/magento2/search-engine.md

 ---
 id: m2-search-engine
 title: Search engine
-description: When configured with Magento2, Front-Commerce can leverage Elasticsearch, Algolia to bring a search engine to your website.
+description: When configured with Magento2, Front-Commerce can leverage Elasticsearch or Algolia to bring a search engine to your website.
 ---

 ## Elasticsearch